tvkent/Pi-Between/README.md

 `-nInd` is the number of individuals you have in your bamlist (number of diploid genomes).

+`-indF` is a file containing inbreeding values for each individual in the order of the bamlist individuals (example in __Scripts/__).
+These can be estimated with [ngsF](https://github.com/fgvieira/ngsF).

+`-ref` is a reference fasta and `-anc` is an ancestral fasta.
+Both are optional unless other arguments specify their requirement.

 `-P` is the numbers of cores to use during your analysis (number of threads).

 There are optional filtering options: `-minQ`, `-minMapQ`, `-baq`, `-pest`, `-uniqueOnly`, and others.
 Please see the [documentation](http://popgen.dk/angsd/index.php/Filters) for details on these.

 The correct option for your data should be chosen.
 The Python and R code explained below use different `-doMaf` arguments, and need to be adjusted depending on which argument you choose.
 Future analyses for the rice gene flow project will be using `-doMaf 4` and the code presented here will be adjusted as needed.
 Regions may be chosen (i.e. calculate mafs for only a subset of chromosomes as in `-r 1:` or basepairs `-r chr1:1-10000`) or the entire genome may be used.
 For best results and no hang ups, it seems that suppyling a regions file with the desired chromosomes (even all chromosomes) works the best e.g. `-rf filename`.
 An example regions file can be found in __Scripts/__.
-A set of bams should be provided as a bamlist file (example in __Scripts/__).
+A set of bams should be provided as a bamlist file using `-bam` (example in __Scripts/__).

 ### Python Version